 Does it ever occur to you there’s more to life and you’re being left behind?
-Do you wake with fears you’ll never find the love and freedom you always dreamed of?
-That’s your emotions calling to you.
+Do you wake with fears you’ll never find the love and purpose you always dreamed of?
+That’s your soul calling to you.

 by Gennifer King